pedrodb87/terraform-team3/terraform-project/README.md

 ## the end result should be an autoscaler with a minimum of 1 instance with a load balancer hosting a webserver connected to a database in the backend inside a global VPC. the webserver instance will have wordpress installed and one would just need to edit the website in the backend to ones preference.

 #	2) Build a vpc with automatic creation of subnets:
 #		a.
-We created a global VPC where our resources are going to be deployed.
-We made use of the block of code found in the terraform registry by searching for VPC.
+Created a global VPC where our resources are going to be deployed.
+Make use of the block of code found in the terraform registry by searching for VPC.

 resource "google_compute_network" "vpc-network-team3" {